vigente/gerardus/README.md

 =============================================================================================================

-Gerardus is an ecclectic collection of Matlab toolboxes, bash scripts and C++ programs produced as a result of research carried out by post docs and students who collaborate with Dr Vicente Grau at the Institute of Biomedical Engineering, University of Oxford, UK.
+Gerardus is an ecclectic collection of Matlab toolboxes, bash scripts and C++ programs produced as a result of research carried out by post docs and students who collaborate with Prof. Vicente Grau at the Institute of Biomedical Engineering, University of Oxford, UK.

 Our research is focused primarily on medical imaging and computational biology.